alxrod/Blood-Cell-Detection/readme.txt

-A CNN for classifying the types of bloodcells
+A CNN(working on a residual part) for classifying the types of bloodcells